sumanla13a/Spark/README.md

     1. create a new Maven Project
     2. Add spark library dependency in pom.xml file
     3. wordCountJava7
         a.
-Define configuration to setup spark with our app.
+Define configuration to setup spark with our app.\n
         b.
-Take input.
+Take input.\n
         c.
-Use flat map to make an arrayList of all the methods (GET, POST,...) and the response message.
+Use flat map to make an arrayList of all the methods (GET, POST,...) and the response message.\n
         d.
-Use mapToPair to map the arrayList to list of tuple with values 1 for all entries
+Use mapToPair to map the arrayList to list of tuple with values 1 for all entries.\n
         e.
-Sum all the values of tuple with common key.
+Sum all the values of tuple with common key.\n
         f.
-Save the output in a file
+Save the output in a file.\n

   - How to Run